 Where and when can I donate clothes?

-In the parking lot adjacent to the sanctuary, a large blue drop-off bin is always available for donations.
-If you would like help unloading, then please come by on Wednesdays or Sundays when the closet is open.
+You can bring donations inside to the clothing closet on Sundays from 2 – 4 PM and Tuesdays from 10 AM – 12 PM.
+In the parking lot adjacent to the sanctuary, there is a large blue drop-off bin for your convenience for other times.
+If you would like help unloading, then please come by on Tuesdays from 10 AM – 12PM.
 And, if you would like a tax receipt please email or call us.

 How do I make a financial contribution?

 You can contribute financially through our weekly offering during worship, online, and by mailing a check to Haywood Street Congregation, PO Box 2982 Asheville, NC 28802.

 Where can I park?

 In addition to the parking lot adjacent to our facility, some surrounding businesses have allowed us to use their parking.
 Click here for a parking map.

 Can I bring my children, both human and canine?